It all started when…

 We are blessed with a wonderful team of people at Belisi who have a genuine love of horses and possess the gift of imparting their knowledge onto our clients.
 For this reason, in 2018 Belisi expanded to include a range of Wellbeing Programs suitable for children, adults, schools, workplace and many others including those with a physical or mental disability.

 It brings me joy to see our Wellbeing Programs playing a pivotal role in the health and wellbeing of members of our community across the Riverina.

-With such breath-taking views from the top of the hill we decided it would be lovely to share the quiet serenity of Belisi with others - hence the construction of the first of four luxury farmstay cottages built from recycled shipping containers in late 2018 to open in February 2019.
+With such breathtaking views of Wagga and the surrounding region from the top of the hill, we decided it would be lovely to share the quiet serenity of Belisi with others - hence the construction of the first of four luxury farmstay cottages built from recycled shipping containers which welcomed its first guests in early 2019.